JakubKb/JakubKb/README.md

 Frontend developer
 ------------------

 Hello!
-My name is Jakub and I'm Learning Front-end development.
-I first started in 2021 When I decided to build a website using Html.
-I got really interested as I got further so I started learning more and more.
-Fast forwarding to this day - I'm currently working on improving my skills, by building projects for example from FronetndMentor My Main focus is getting started with backend, I want to be a Full-stack developer someday!
+My name is Jakub and I'm learning front-end development.
+I first started in 2021 when I decided to build a website using HTML.
+I got really interested as I progressed, so I started learning more and more.

+Fast forwarding to today - I'm currently working on improving my skills by building projects, for example from Frontend Mentor.
+My main focus is getting started with backend development because I want to become a full-stack developer someday!

 * 🖥️  See my portfolio at [My personal Website](http://jakubjustkooba.netlify.app/)
 * ✉️  You can contact me at [justkooba@gmail.com](mailto:justkooba@gmail.com)